Have you ever asked, “does rice water dry your hair out?”

 Too much of a good thing can turn into a bad thing.

-Not all good things, like rice water for hair, are good for everyone.
+Not all good things, like rice water for natural hair, are good for everyone.

 A lot of natural hair women have been using rice water for hair for a long time.